Transition of Magnetic Reconnection Regimes in Partially Ionized Plasmas: Simulation Results

 Figure 3 illustrates the geometric properties of the current sheet during the fast reconnection phase.
 The current sheet half-thickness (Figure 3a) remains approximately $0.3d_{i0}$ and is largely insensitive to the ionization fraction $\chi_0$.
 This value is thinner than the approximate value of $~0.8d_{i0}$ typically reported in fully kinetic PIC simulations , possibly due to the five-moment model's scalar pressure approximation lacking the full viscous dissipation provided by the non-gyrotropic pressure tensor.
 The current sheet length (Figure 3b) shows a weak dependence on $\chi_0$, which diminishes as the system becomes less collisional (increasing $\lambda_{\rm mfp,in}/d_{i0}$).
-The lengths roughly range between $2d_{i0}$ and $10d_{i0}$, largely consistent with kinetic simulations by~\cite{JJAPOP}.
-These results contrast with previous multi-fluid simulations (e.g., \citep{JJAPOP}), which observed a scaling where in-situ current sheet half-thickness and lengths, $\delta_{\rm CS}$ and $L_{\rm CS}$, decrease with ionization like $\chi^{-1/2}$ and $\chi^{-3/4}$ respectively.
+The lengths roughly range between $2d_{i0}$ and $10d_{i0}$, largely consistent with kinetic simulations by~\cite{JJAPOP}. {Most collisionality sets show a loose tendency toward shorter current sheets at larger \(\chi_0\), but the \(\lambda_{\rm mfp,in}/d_{i0}=5\) set again differs, with the shortest lengths occurring for \(\chi_0=0.02\) and \(0.04\).
+This is consistent with Figures~\ref{fig:overview} and~\ref{fig:rate_and_onset_thickness_scaling}, where these same cases exhibit more dynamic and faster reconnection, plausibly because additional plasmoid formation breaks the layer into shorter current sheets.} {These correlations reinforce that plasmoid formation is not only a source of scatter in measured peak rates and lengths, but also an important part of the reconnection dynamics in partially ionized plasmas.} These results contrast with previous multi-fluid simulations (e.g., \citep{JJAPOP}), which observed a scaling where in-situ current sheet half-thickness and lengths, $\delta_{\rm CS}$ and $L_{\rm CS}$, decrease with ionization like $\chi^{-1/2}$ and $\chi^{-3/4}$ respectively.
 The five-moment model appears to capture kinetic-like constraints on the current sheet aspect ratio that are absent in standard fluid models.

 Figure \ref{fig:inflow_outflow_cuts} shows inflow and outflow cuts of ion/neutral velocities for runs with $\chi_{0}=0.02$ (the most weakly ionized case), with ion-neutral collisionality decreasing from left to right.
 In the pre-onset phase (top two rows), the inflow region shows clear ion-neutral decoupling, a signature of ambipolar diffusion that promotes current-sheet thinning.
 In the lowest-collisionality run (right), the species are fully decoupled.
 Outflow coupling also depends strongly on collisionality, ranging from fully coupled (left) to decoupled (right), with the intermediate case ($\lambda_{{\rm mfp,in}}/d_{i0}=0.5$) showing strong coupling.
 In the peak reconnection phase (bottom two rows), accelerating reconnection enhances decoupling in both inflow and outflow regions.
 Notably, the intermediate-collisionality case transitions from coupled to decoupled outflows.
 Overall, across the explored ionization fractions and ion-neutral collisionalities, the three-fluid simulations exhibit a range of outflow coupling behaviors.